Rupi Kaur: Artistry and influences

-Since Gurmukhi script has no concept of separate lower and upper case, her work is written exclusively in lowercase, using only the period as a form of punctuation; Kaur writes this way to honour the Punjabi language.
+Since Gurmukhi script has no concept of separate lower and upper case, her work is written exclusively in lowercase, using only the period as a form of punctuation; Kaur writes this way to honour the Punjabi language, her first language that she can speak and read, but limited to write in.
 She said that she enjoys the equality of letters and that the style reflects her worldview.
 The experience of learning English upon moving to Canada and studying poetry has influenced her writing style, subsequently tailoring her work to be accessible, particularly by readers learning English.
-Kaur has emphasized her poetry's relation to South Asian culture – to the point that she's weary of Western readers fully understanding it.
+Kaur has emphasized her poetry's relation to South Asian culture, to the point that she's wary of Western readers fully understanding it.

 Her poems often conclude with either a final italicized line that either identify its audience or articulate its theme or her name.
 In her article for The Globe and Mail, Tajja Isen described this as Kaur's "trademark move" and likened it to the use of a hashtag.
 Kaur's style ranges from aphoristic, inspirational and confessional, although her poems aren't "100 percent autobiographical" – the fictional elements being often opaque in regards to their authenticity.
 Kaur's childhood: her fickle temperament, her Sikh identity and her dad's activism – which included Kaur partaking in protests as a child – affected her poems.

 The writing process begins with her starting on paper and then transferring the "most promising" material to an extended Microsoft Word document.
 Oftentimes after this process culminates, she attaches a compelling image along with her poems to complement the verses.
 Lastly, it concludes after she has narrowed the poem to its main elements and she has received affirmation from her sister.
 Her printed poems are often excerpts from longer spoken-word work, publishing "the part that really made my stomach turn".
 Due to treating writing as a "form of healing", she doesn't consider the audience, solely valuing her response and engagement.
 Across all her projects, she maintains "full creative control", contributing towards aspects such as the cover and minutiae of her books.
 Kaur has said that she approaches her poetry like running a business and writes "to perform it", seeing the stage as where her ambitions are fully achieved.
 Within the context of performance, her use of line breaks and periods represent where she would pause and where a new idea would be introduced, respectively.